Darkonia at Colliders: Properties of dark bound states

 In the $\mbox{F}_{\rm V}$ model, the dark sector can interact with the SM sector through kinetic mixing with the hypercharge field, \beqa \mathcal{L}_{\rm portal} = - \frac{1}{2}\frac{\epsilon}{c_w} B_{\mu\nu}F_d^{\mu\nu}\ . ~\qquad (\mbox{F}_{\rm V}\;\mbox{model}) \eeqa Here, $F_d^{\mu\nu} = \partial^\mu A_d^{\nu} - \partial^\nu A_d^\mu $ is the dark gauge field tensor; $B_{\mu\nu}$ is the hypercharge gauge field tensor; and $c_w \equiv \cos{\theta_w}$ with $\theta_w$ the weak mixing angle.
 Through kinetic mixing, the interaction states $B$, $W^{3}$ and $A_d$ are related to the mass eigenstates for the photon ($A$), $Z$ boson ($Z$), and dark photon ($A'_d$), as

 with the kinetic mixing parameters $\hat{\epsilon} = \epsilon/c_w$ and $\eta = \hat{\epsilon}/\sqrt{1-\hat{\epsilon}^2}$.
 The mixing angle $\xi$ is defined by

-with the Higgs vacuum expectation value $v = 246$~GeV.
 In the limit of small kinetic mixing $\eta$ and mass ratio $\delta$, the mixing angle is approximated by $\xi \approx \epsilon\tan\theta_w$.
 The masses of the dark photon and $Z$ boson receive only second-order corrections in $\eta$ and $\delta$; we will neglect them.
 The photon remains massless.
 In this limit, the interaction eigenstates are related to the mass eigenstates by

 After properly normalizing the gauge field, the dark photon couples to SM fermions as

 with $Q_f$ denoting the electric charge of the SM fermion $f$.

 Note that in the three representative models $\mbox{F}_{\rm S}$, $\mbox{F}_{\rm P}$, $\mbox{F}_{\rm V}$, the dark force mediator also acts as the portal particle to the SM sector.
 We call this case the \emph{minimal scenario}.
 In extended dark sectors, called \emph{general scenarios}, the dark force mediator responsible for bound-state formation can be different from the portal particle connecting the dark sector to the Standard Model.
 In particular, non-Abelian dark forces can lead to a different darkonium phenomenology.